Technology and process automation can offer a governance framework that ensures confidence in decision-making with less effort.

-Like spreadsheets, purpose-built reserving solutions easily support the work of the sophisticated reserving team, while also reducing or eliminating the inherent risks that spreadsheets present and adding efficiencies to all phases of the analysis process.
+Like spreadsheets, purpose-built reserving solutions easily support the work of the sophisticated reserving team, while also reducing or eliminating the inherent risks that spreadsheets present and adding efficiencies to all phases of the actuarial analysis process.
 In addition, such tools provide users with the built-in ideas, suggestions, and experience of perhaps hundreds of additional users, benefits that most spreadsheet analyses could never take advantage of.

 Modern reserving software provides a multitude of ready-made exhibits, diagnostics, and reports for users to immediately begin taking advantage of.
 They typically encompass a broad array of analytical tools that most actuaries don’t have the time or in-house resources to build for themselves.
 New users should find ready access to exhibits and methods that can reveal new insights while requiring little or no additional effort on their part.
 The reserving team should be able to focus on better and deeper analysis rather than building, editing, and maintaining spreadsheets.

 At the same time, modern reserving software cannot and should not be an “actuary-in-a-box.”
 Exhibits and reports must be easy to create and modify to meet users’ unique analysis needs.
 They must be easily scalable to all shapes and sizes of reserving projects, and easily sharable with other team members, making everyone more efficient.
-A modern tool should track (and if necessary, restrict) who can update the custom calculations, and should keep links and calculations locked down once implemented.
+A modern actuarial platform should track (and if necessary, restrict) who can update the custom calculations, and should keep links and calculations locked down once implemented.
 This effectively eliminates almost all spreadsheet risk, together with much of the human error that can creep into even the best managed spreadsheet processes.

 Strong controls over both standard and customized calculations eliminate much of the technical review time required to assure the thousands of calculations in your old-fashioned spreadsheet aren’t broken by an errant click.
 Rather than spending the first part of the reserving process updating the templates, analysts and their managers can focus on the analysis itself, with mindful resource allocation enabled by no longer having to untangle the web of spreadsheets, only to re-tangle them again for the next analysis.